East Midlands Parkway railway station: Criticism

 The station has been criticised as being poorly located.
 In 2011-12, East Midlands Parkway attracted just over one third of the projected annual passengers.

 Facilities

-East Midlands Parkway is a staffed station with four platforms and a ticket office, which is open 06:00–19:30 on Mondays to Saturdays and 07:30–19:30 on Sundays.
+East Midlands Parkway is a staffed station with four platforms and a ticket office, which is open from the first to the last train that calls each day.
 Other facilities include:

-When opened 2009, East Midlands Parkway was one of the greenest stations in the United Kingdom.
-The station was built using locally sourced and recycled materials and uses a ground-source heating system.
+When it was opened in 2009, East Midlands Parkway was one of the greenest stations in the United Kingdom.
+The station was built using locally-sourced and recycled materials; it uses a ground-source heating system.

-In late 2009, East Midlands Parkway became a penalty fare station, so a valid ticket or permit to travel must be shown when requested.

-Multi-modal

-From 30 March 2009, the station has been used as an interchange station for combined multi-modal journeys using Megabus-branded services run by Stagecoach (the operators of both East Midlands Trains and of Megabus).
-The MegabusPlus services transport passengers from cities in the north of England to East Midlands Parkway, where passengers transfer to rail for the service to London.

-Routes operated under the MegabusPlus brand are to/from: